-Sel roti is a traditional sweet dish which is a ring-shaped doughnut or bread.
-It is especially prepared during Dashain and Tihar, the two great festivals of Nepal.
-But it is available all the year round in sweet-confectioneries shops or any food vendors.
-The recipe to make sel roti includes rice flour, sugar, milk and ghee (clarified butter).
+Sel roti is a traditional sweet dish that is a ring-shaped doughnut or bread.
+It is specially prepared during Dashain and Tihar, the two great festivals of Nepal.
+But it is available all year round in sweet-confectioneries shops or any food vendors.
+The recipe to make sel roti includes rice flour, sugar, milk, and ghee (clarified butter).
 Cardamon or cloves are optional add-ons.
 It is said that a perfect sel roti should be soft inside and crispy outside.
-Sel roti can be served with curd/yoghurt, pickle, curries.
-Many Nepalese enjoy the sweet, crunchy and puffy sel roti as breakfast or snack.
+Sel roti can be served with curd/yogurt, pickle, curries.
+Many Nepalese enjoy the sweet, crunchy, and puffy sel roti as breakfast or snack.

-A Newari soup which comprises of different types of sprouted beans.
+A Newari soup comprises different types of sprouted beans.
 It is specially prepared during Janai Purnima festival.
-It is very nutritious and flavored stew of mixed beans that is perfect for any kind of season.
-The nine beans are: black eye peas, mung dal, chick peas, green peas, cow peas, black lentils, soyabeans, adzuki and fava beans.
+It is a very nutritious and flavored stew of mixed beans that is perfect for any kind of season.
+The nine beans are black eye peas, mung dal, chickpeas, green peas, cowpeas, black lentils, soya beans, adzuki, and fava beans.
 A pre-mixture for Kwati is nowadays available in every grocery store.

 - Aloo Tama

-Another Newari curry which is prepared with bamboo shoots and potato.
-Aloo tama is gluten-free diet which can be enjoyed as plain stew or as an add-on with plain or fried rice or beaten rice.
-The tama is bamboo shoot which is fermented and the aloo is potato which is used while making the stew.
-It is an authentic Nepali dish, favorite of all households.
+Another Newari curry is prepared with bamboo shoots and potatoes.
+Aloo Tama is a gluten-free diet that can be enjoyed as plain stew or as an add-on with plain or fried rice or beaten rice.
+The Tama is a bamboo shoot that is fermented and the aloo is a potato that is used while making the stew.
+It is an authentic Nepali dish, a favorite of all households.

 Sukuti is another spicy food item that is made by drying meat over a charcoal fire.
-It is considered as a staple dish of people living in the mountains or himalayas where vegetables are rarely grown.
-Meats are cut into thin slices and then marinated in the paste of cumin, turmeric, ginger, garlic, onion and chili.
-The other way is just dry the thin slices under sunlight for few days and store.
+It is considered a staple dish of people living in the mountains or Himalayas where vegetables are rarely grown.
+Meats are cut into thin slices and then marinated in the paste of cumin, turmeric, ginger, garlic, onion, and chili.
+The other way is just dry the thin slices under sunlight for few days and stores them.

 - Samay Baji

-Another favorite snack prepared as a rice-flour crepe with a variety of toppings like chopped onions, minced meat, egg, fresh coriander, chillies, spices, etc. It is also referred as NEPALI PIZZA due to its round shape and the customized toppings.
+Another favorite snack is prepared as a rice-flour crepe with a variety of toppings like chopped onions, minced meat, egg, fresh coriander, chilies, spices, etc. It is also referred to as NEPALI PIZZA due to its round shape and the customized toppings.
 It is served cut in half and folded or just flat like pizza.
 Pickles or chutneys can be accompaniments.

 A sweet dish of Newari cuisines.
-It is prepared on a special day Yomari Punhi celebrated in the month of Decemeber.
-It has a peculiar fish-shape, pointed at both edges made up of rice-flour as dumpling filled with molasses mixture or coconut or sesame seeds.
-Due to its yummy taste, nowadays it is available all the year round in selected cafes, confectioneries, restaurants.
+It is prepared on a special day Yomari Punhi celebrated in the month of December.
+It has a peculiar fish shape, pointed at both edges made up of rice flour as dumplings filled with molasses mixture or coconut or sesame seeds.
+Due to its yummy taste, nowadays it is available all year round in selected cafes, confectioneries, restaurants.
 This relished item can be taken alone as a snack or served as a dessert after meals.